 Yes.
 Please be aware that Camp Quality holds NO ambulance coverage for you in relation to the ride.
 However, our procedure (should you be injured, other than basic scratches and bruises) will be to call an ambulance.
 A trip in an ambulance can be very costly.
 Please note it is the individual’s responsibility to have their own insurance and ambulance cover.

 Are there any other activities during 1,000Ks 4 Kids?

 As part of the ride we visit schools along the way to watch firsthand the Camp Quality Primary School Education Program puppet show that dispels myths about cancer and creates an inclusive community for children who are impacted by cancer, be that their own diagnosis or the diagnosis of a loved one.
 We also include a variety of Fun Therapy activities that we run at night and sometimes during the day.
 We believe laughter is the best medicine and we like to make sure everyone has a good laugh each day.

 What is the role of support crew on the ride?

-We have around 20-25 wonderful support crew members on the ride who are there to ensure everyone has a safe, organised and fun ride.
+We will have approx 10-15 wonderful support crew members on the ride who are there to ensure everyone has a safe, organised and fun ride.
 Support crew roles can include: